3 Types of COVID-19 Clinical Trials at Our Centers

 Also, new, more accurate antibody tests are being developed to show whether someone has active antibodies against COVID-19..
 It is unknown at this time whether one can develop long-term or permanent immunity to COVID-19.

 These new tests will likely be compared against existing ones currently in use to determine whether they are more accurate at detecting exposure to COVID-19, or may even reveal active illness and contagiousness.

-Yet Available to the Public
+Experimental Covid-19 Vaccines Not Yet Available to the Public